 Tiles with intricate designs and patterns require more time.
-Eccentric cutouts and designs can increase the cost of tiling.
+Eccentric cutouts and designs can increase the cost.
 For instance, mosaic tiles take more time, attention, and a lot of caution.

 On average, it takes three to five days to tile 50 square meters depending on the number of workers.
 If you need the tiler to deliver in a shorter time than usual, then it may be more expensive because they will have to work overtime or get more people to work on the project.

 It is advisable to opt for a final cost on the project, rather than settle for payments per hour.
 While paying hourly may save you some money, it is much more likely that the time may stretch out, causing the labour cost to go beyond your budget.

 #1- Marble tiles – These types of tiles are made from marble and are more expensive than other tile options.
 They sell for about $55 per square meter but are nonetheless a good investment because of their durability.

 #2- Porcelain tiles – Porcelain tiles are also on the pricey side, selling for about $70 per square meter.
 A regular porcelain tile may cost up to $50 per square meter and up to $100 for the higher-quality variants.

 #3- Ceramic tiles – Ceramic tiles for bathrooms and kitchens cost about $20 to $30 per square meter while ceramic tiles for floors cost $35 upwards.

 #4- Mosaic tiles – Interlocking mosaic sheets sell for about $45 each.
 A more affordable option is the pebble effect sheet which goes for $35 each.